Sanskruti06/Nium-Coffee-Case-Study/README.md

 | United Kingdom | 4.5 | 3.90 | Large, steady, high-spend café culture that's still growing |

-On timing: global consumption (excluding the EU aggregate) went from about 103M bags in 2014 to 130M in 2024, and importantly it jumped +4.8% in the latest year after a flat, price-shocked stretch around 2019–2023.
+On timing: global consumption (excluding the EU aggregate) went from about 103M bags in 2014 to 130M in 2024.
 So the long trend is up and the most recent year re-accelerated — a reasonable moment to enter.

 Opportunities and risks fall out of the same numbers.
 The opportunity is headroom: China drinks 0.26 kg a head against 4.6 in the US and 7.4 in Canada, so small habit shifts across a billion-plus people move a lot of volume.
-The risks are the usual ones — importer markets are exposed to global bean prices (the dashboard flags each country as a net producer or importer), the mature markets are saturated, and a few of the high-growth names (Turkey, Egypt, Russia) carry real macro/FX risk that hits discretionary spend.
+The risks are the usual ones; importer markets are exposed to global bean prices (the dashboard flags each country as a net producer or importer), the mature markets are saturated, and a few of the high-growth names (Turkey, Egypt, Russia) carry real macro/FX risk that hits discretionary spend.